OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 MAY emit a `MessageSent` event if it is possible to immediately send the message.

-#### `MessageSent`
+#### Post-processing

-It MAY not be possible for `sendMessage` to immediately send a message if additional action (such as payment) is required.
+After a sender has invoked `sendMessage`, further action MAY be required by the gateway to make the message effective.
+This is called *post-processing*.
+For example, some payment is typically required to cover the gas of executing the message at the destination.

-The interface for any such additional action is out of scope of this ERC, but it MUST be able to be performed by a party other than the message sender.
+The interface for any such action is out of scope of this ERC, but it MUST be able to be performed by a party other than the message sender, and it MUST NOT be able to compromise the eventual receipt of the message.

-The gateway MUST emit a `MessageSent` event with the appropriate identifier once required actions are completed and the message is ready to be delivered on the destination.
+The gateway MUST emit a `MessageSent` event with the appropriate identifier once post-processing is complete and the message is ready to be delivered on the destination.

 ### Destination Gateway